pieteradejong/pieteradejong/README.md

 As a SWE, I believe in bringing together :brain:'s and :robot:'s to accomplish things that either separate could not.

+I'm currently developing in Python, Golang, and actively experimenting with Kafka, Redis, vector search and probabilistic programming.

 Born + raised in :netherlands:, then :flight_departure: Baltimore, MD
 :arrow_right:  :evergreen_tree: 	Palo Alto, Silicon Valley